aholden85/servian-interview/README.md

 ### Access the deployed application.
 As you can see in the last line of the `terraform apply` output, a URL will be generated (only with a real IP address) that you can visit to gain access to the deployed web application.

+### DESTROY THE SOLUTION
+Don't forget to run a `terraform destroy` once you're done, because no one likes unexpected charges!

 ## Approach
 I took the following approach for deploying this software: